patchstack/documentation/src/content/docs/Patchstack App/dashboard.md

 ---
 To access the dashboard, click on **Dashboard** from the left menu.

-**Dashboard** shows you a general overview of all your WordPress apps:
+**Dashboard** shows you a general overview of all your WordPress sites:

 ![](@images/0f1710d-patchstack_dashboard.png)